Canada lifts threshold for foreign takeover reviews

 OTTAWA/TORONTO Canada will boost the threshold at which it will review proposed foreign takeovers of Canadian companies, the industry minister said on Friday, but he stopped short of fulfilling a government pledge to clarify the criteria for approving them.

-Sharpening its focus on the biggest deals, the government will gradually raise the threshold for mandatory reviews to proposed acquisitions with at least C$1 billion (620.1 million pounds) in enterprise value.
-The current threshold is C$330 million in asset value.
+Sharpening its focus on the biggest deals, the government will gradually raise the threshold for mandatory reviews to proposed acquisitions with at least C$1 billion in enterprise value.
+The current threshold is C$330 million ($320 million) in asset value.

 "I think C$1 billion is a reasonable number," said Thomas Caldwell, an outspoken investor who is chairman of Caldwell Financial.
 "We want to have some kind of number that doesn't create an administrative nightmare."